smourier/AppSettingsStudio/README.md

 1. **AppSettingsStudio.Configuration** assembly – a standard [.NET Configuration Provider](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration#configuration-providers).
 This must be included in any application that should integrate with the AppSettings Studio application.

 2. **AppSettings Studio** application (WinForms) – a desktop tool that enables developers to configure all registered applications.
+Note it requires Microsoft's WebView2 to be installed.

 The solution also contains a **Sample.ConsoleApp** console application that demonstrate how it works.